 Just as you should expect a physician or therapist to protect the privacy of your health records, a central tenet of the role of University data stewards is to protect the anonymity and confidentiality of all student evaluations.
 Students should feel free to contact the University EvaluationKIT team at any time with questions about the evaluation process or concerns about their anonymity at email@example.com.

-Online course evaluations for full term courses will launch at 8 a.m. on 11/6 and will close at 11:59 p.m. on 11/22.
-You will receive an email from firstname.lastname@example.org and, if using a non iOS operating system, pop-up notifications in Canvas letting you know that you have evaluations to complete.
+When a course evaluation is open, you will receive an email from firstname.lastname@example.org and, if using a non iOS operating system, pop-up notifications in Canvas letting you know that you have evaluations to complete.

 No. Your responses are anonymous and will not affect your grade.
 Course evaluation feedback is not distributed to instructors until after all grades have been submitted.
 To ensure your results remain anonymous, please do not include any personally identifying information in any open-ended comments.

 The instructor can monitor the percentage of students who have completed the course evaluations and may send follow-up prompts to the class to get more responses.

-The instructor listed for your course will receive all student responses about two weeks after all grades have been submitted.
+The instructor listed for your course will receive all student responses aafter the final grade submission date.
 Your instructor will not know that any individual student specifically completed the course evaluation unless there is 100% participation.
 If 100% participation is reached, the answers remain anonymous, but the instructor would know everyone participated.

 A: You can login to Canvas and select any of the RSPH courses in which you are enrolled.
 A pop-up window will open asking if you would like to complete a course evaluation.
 Similarly, you can select an evaluation under your Account tab (such as “Profile”, “Settings”, or “Notifications”), and you’ll see a new “Course Evaluations” section in the left-hand menu.
 Click on this option to see all your active and completed evaluations for the semester.